Water Monitoring

 If you do own a Reverse Osmosis system, it is important to ensure that it is functioning correctly.
 Caminos de Agua offers a quick efficiency test for RO systems, to check how well it is working.

-It is also important to note that RO systems have relatively slow flow rates, and so are usually installed under the kitchen sink, with a seperate tap by the sink itself.
+It is also important to note that RO systems have relatively slow flow rates, and so are usually installed under the kitchen sink, with a separate tap by the sink itself.
 Such systems are therefore not suitable for filtering water all over the house.
 However, this kitchen-level filtration is sufficient, as the contaminants that occur in this region only pose a health concern by direct consumption (as noted in the three key points above).

 However, buying bottled water for cooking and drinking should only be considered as a short-term solution while other more suitable options are being pursued.
 It can also be used as a last resort if no other options for safe and healthy drinking water are available to you.